Monmouth Town F.C.: Colours and crest

 The main colours for Monmouth Town F.C. are yellow and blue, which have been used throughout their recent history.

 The Monmouth Town F.C. crest is a large yellow crest with a blue circle and text.
 The top of the circle has the name of the club in English, "Monmouth Town Football Club".
 Prominently positioned in the middle is a picture of the Kingfisher and the numbers 19 and 30 on either side of the bird.
 The name of the club in Welsh, "Clwb Pêl-Droed Trefynwy", adorns the bottom of the circle.

 Stadiums

 Monmouth Town F.C. has spent over eight decades playing at Chippenham Sports Ground, located on Blestium Street in Monmouth.
 The current grandstand was originally sited at the Monmouth Racecourse on Vauxhall Fields and relocated in around 1920.

-In August 2014 The Club moved its first team to Pen Y Pound Stadium Abergavenny, to improve their chances of being able to take up any future promotion to the Welsh Premier League.
+In August 2014 The club moved its first team to Pen Y Pound Stadium Abergavenny, to improve their chances of being able to take up any future promotion to the Welsh Premier League.

 In May 2015 The club aborted their stay at Abergavenny citing a breakdown in the relationship and returned to Monmouth.

 Support

-Having recently agreed to be purchased by FivePoundFootballClub.com, the Kingfishers can boast one of the most global followings of all Welsh teams.
-With part-owners that span the entire world, the Kingfishers have recently begun big steps to expand their online presence.
+Having recently agreed to be purchased by FivePoundFootballClub.com, the Kingfishers have an international following among Welsh teams.
+With part-owners spanning multiple countries, the club has made efforts to expand their online presence.
 Kingfisher TV recently began broadcasting from YouTube.